damiangohrh123/odin-recipes/README.md

 # odin-recipes
 Recipe website.
-Will sue HTML to construct this website.
+Will use HTML to construct this website.